MLTI-NM offers two levels of certification through the Academic Language Therapy Association (ALTAread.org):

-Both levels begin with an intensive on-site two-week summer program.
+Both levels begin with an intensive 10-day summer program via Zoom.
 The summer course is typically in early June.

-Teaching Level: Graduates of this one-year course (summer and two semesters) will have demonstrated an understanding of the structure of the English language, the principles and practice of multisensory teaching, and will have demonstrated competence in teaching Sounds In Syllablesto students with dyslexia and related challenges.
+Teaching Level: Graduates of this one-year course (summer and two semesters) will have demonstrated an understanding of the structure of the English language, the principles and practice of multisensory teaching, and will have demonstrated competence in teaching Sounds In Syllables to students with dyslexia and related challenges.
 MLTI-NM will certify these graduates at the Teaching Level.
 They are then eligible to take the ALTA exam and become a Certified Academic Language Practitioner.